 Data Set Description

-At the end of the first interview, all respondents were asked if they would give an interview again on this topic after several months.
-Participants were also asked if they would consent to the linking of data held at the register of the German Federal Employment Agency (Bundesagentur für Arbeit) with the interview responses for the purposes of scientific analysis.
+At the end of the first interview, all respondents were asked if they are willing to participate again in this survey by giving another interview several months later.
+Participants were also asked if they would consent to the linking of their survey data with administrative data held by the German Federal Employment Agency (Bundesagentur für Arbeit) for the purposes of scientific analysis.

 - Institute of Labor Εconomics (IZA)

 - Institute for Employment Research (IAB)

 - German Institute for Economic Research (DIW Berlin)